scipy/scipy/doc/source/tutorial/signal.rst

 ^^^^^^^^^^^^^

 Time-discrete filters can be classified into finite response (FIR) filters and infinite response (IIR) filters.
-FIR filters provide a linear phase response, whereas IIR filters do not exhibit this behaviour.
+FIR filters can provide a linear phase response, whereas IIR filters cannot.
 Scipy provides functions for designing both types of filters.

 FIR Filter